google/WebFundamentals/src/content/en/updates/posts/2015/04/autocapitalize.markdown

 ## When should I use this?

-This isn't an exhaustive list of when you should use `autocapitalize`; however there a number of places where aiding the user enter text helps a great deal:
+This isn't an exhaustive list of when you should use `autocapitalize`; however there are a number of places where helping the user enter text provides great value:

-* If you don't want hinting, don't add autocapitalize.
 * Use `autocapitalization=words` if you are
     * Expecting people's names (note: not all names follow this rule, but the majority of western names will capitalize automatically as expected)